neloagbim/eia-860-data-summary/README.md

 4) Then puts the dim and fact tables in a mart.[In progress]

 *NOTE:
-  - dbt with postgres only supports 1)the target schema and source schema being in the same database and 2) 1 target schema per project
+  - dbt with postgres only supports: 1) the target schema and source schema being in the same database and 2) 1 target schema per project.
   - therefore, the dbt portion of this repository is split into 2 dbt projects in the "dbt-models" directory.